 It is expected that all students will abide by the health and safety standards set by the university.
-Here is a link to the most current Health and Safety Guidelines.
+Here is a linkLinks to an external site to the most current Health and Safety Guidelines.

 WEARING FACE SHIELDS IN CLASS REQUIRED